Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Building blocks.md

 ---
 ### Trust
 __One-way trust__
-- If Domain A trusts Domain B then User from Domain B can access resources in Domain A
+- If Domain A trusts Domain B then user from Domain B can access resources in Domain A
+- Domain B denies access to user from Domain A

 __Two-way trust__ - Mutual trust
 - By default, joining several domains under a tree or a forest will form a two-way trust relationship.

 __Transitive Trust__
-- Trust goes from parent domain to it's child domain
+- Trust extends from one domain to another domain

 __Non-transitive Trust__
-- Trust
+- Trust doesn't extend from one domain to another

+__External Forest Trust__
+- Domain from forest A trusts a domain or root domain in forest B which is non-transitive

 ---
 ### ACLs